Jordan Wall

 Jordan Daniel Wall is an American television and film actor.

 Biography

 Wall was born and raised in Clearwater, Florida, where he attended Clearwater High School.
-His parents are Dr. David and Batia Wall and his sister is Alona Wall.
 After graduating from high school in 2003, Wall attended the University of Florida, where he was a member of Sigma Nu fraternity and Phi Sigma Pi.
 He was also a sports anchor on the student-produced WUFT evening news.
 Wall graduated with a telecommunications degree in 2007.
 He began a professional acting career with roles in independent films and cable television.
 In 2010, Wall made his first appearance on the A&E TV series The Glades as the nerdy-minded, forensics laboratory technologist Daniel Green.
 The show was cancelled after its fourth season.
 In 2011, Wall made his first broadcast network appearance in Harry's Law, playing a young, newly qualified attorney opposite Kathy Bates and George Wendt.